Seeking after-hours care when your campus doctor is unavailable

 Will I have to pay?

-If you have Allianz overseas student health cover (OSHC) there’s no out-of-pocket expense.
-Allianz offers a direct billing service which means House Call Doctor processes the claim on your behalf, so you don’t have to worry about paperwork and can focus on recovering.
+If you have overseas students health cover (OSHC) from Allianz, NIB, Bupa or Medibank there is no out-of-pocket expense.
+House Call Doctor processes these claims on your behalf, so you don’t have to worry about paperwork and can focus on recovering.

 If you have OSHC cover from another insurance provider, you will initially have to pay an after-hours consulting fee.
 Many OSHC providers will allow you to claim a percentage of this fee back, however the out-of-pocket cost varies between insurers.